-Obviously, I am heavily influenced lindy-hop, and most of my readers are lindy hoppers.
+Obviously, I am heavily influenced by lindy hop, and most of my readers are lindy hoppers.
 However, many dance tango, blues, west coast swing, or salsa.
 They often tell me my articles are “equally applicable” to these other dances.
 You will have to judge for yourself.

 Where are all your dance videos?
 Your fancy photos?

 I think I won something a few years ago. :-)Here are some videos of me dancing.

 So, you don’t travel for teaching?

 Nope.
 I do my own thing, which is writing and teaching locally.
 Everyone should find their “own thing” in dancing.
 It’s a relief to find your niche.

 Besides, traveling is draining!
 I have a lot of respect for the people who travel and teach for a living.

 How much time do you spend working on the blog?